-Sky Bridge
+Space Bridge

-The Sky Bridge
+The Space Bridge

 An orbital mass driver launch system

-The Sky Bridge employs a sophisticated suspension support system comprising high-strength cables, meticulously upheld by cutting-edge electric plasma jet engines.
+The Space Bridge employs a sophisticated suspension support system comprising high-strength cables, meticulously upheld by cutting-edge electric plasma jet engines.
 These engines gracefully elevate a launch tube into the stratosphere, effectively replacing the conventional first-stage rocket propulsion for orbit-bound missions.

 Incorporated into the launch tether are lightweight, high-voltage power lines sourced from a dedicated power station.
 Each pod within this innovative system features specialized lightweight transformers adept at converting high-voltage power into a low-voltage, high-amperage supply.